mdumke/hadoop-example/1-single-node-setup/README.md

 http://192.168.60.2:9870
 ```

 We shall come back to HDFS at a later point and explore it's workings in a bit more depth.
-For now, let's turn our attention to YARN and see how it can run jobs on the distributed filesystem.
+For now, let's turn our attention to YARN and see how it can run jobs on the distributed file system.

 ### YARN
-In version 1 of Hadoop, the MapReduce execution pattern and resource scheduling for the distributed *DataNodes* were at the heart of the framework.
+In version 1 of Hadoop, the *MapReduce* execution pattern and resource scheduling for the distributed *DataNodes* were at the heart of the framework.
 With Hadoop 2, they became modules that could be replaced by alternative approaches or implementations.
 For instance, Hadoop users could now use [Apache Mesos](http://mesos.apache.org/) for resource management.
 We are not going to explore these options here.

 YARN is responsible for keeping track of which compute resources are available throughout the cluster and for scheduling job execution accordingly.